towersvault/shinpokered/README.md

   -cueball, psychic, hiker, rocket, black belt, tamer, lass, jr trainer M/F, cooltrainer M/F, gentleman, pokemaniac -all rival phases, prof.oak, chief, gym leaders, elite-4

-- Trainer stat DVs are now randomly generated to a degree (only in "Set" style)
+- Trainer stat DVs are now randomly generated to a degree (only in "SET" style)
   - Attack DV is between 9 and 15 and always odd-numbered
   - Defense, special, and speed DVs are between 8 and 15
   - HP DV is a minimum of 8 since attack DV is always odd-numbered
 - Trainer AI battles now track which enemy pkmn have already been sent out, so allows for new functionality:
   - Trainer pkmn DVs are remembered between switching, and new ones won't be generated on every send-out
-  - Trainer pkmn now have stat experience assigned to them that is scaled to their level (only in "Set" style)
+  - Trainer pkmn now have stat experience assigned to them that is scaled to their level (only in "SET" style)
   - These are real DVs and statEXP values that utilize the existing enemy party_struct which is normally unused by trainer AI
 - Special trainers, e4, and gym leaders are slightly adjusted in their item use
 - Agatha & cooltrainers will not randomly switch since they now have ai routine 4